Tuk Tuk in Bangkok

 Capacity 3 to 4 persons.
 I saw sometime 5 to 6 people or overfull of goods.

 Today used in many hotels, and residential apartments as a shuttle for the residents to the BTS or MRT station.
 Many are still used as well occasionally, especially the small local restaurant to go to the market for their daily shopping.
 Although its convenience is more expensive compared with the other means of transport.

 they used to run on diesel, and now are using LPG (Liquid petroleum gas) and don’t make the tuk-tuk sound they did before.
 The future is 100% electric that is already exported to Europe, USA, and Australia, they have started to sell in the Thai market, resorts, hotels, serviced apartments and plan to convert all the 22000 within few years.

 There are 22,000 of them all over the country, including about 9,000 on the streets of Bangkok.

 Born in 1869 in Japan.
 In the 1930s, 20,000 used were donated to Southeast Asia.
 A decline during the Vietnamese war as the Japanese closed their factories, but at the initiative of a driver who created his own factory in his garage, just added a roof, a proper seating, a motorized engine, and voila, the Thai tuk-tuk was born.

 Banned for a while in the ’80s, nowadays the proud of the Thai culture.
-Exported in some country in Asia, Egypt, Nigeria, Peru.
+Exported in Europe and some country in Asia, Egypt, Nigeria, Peru.

 In 2015 two British citizens have broken the world record for a journey of 42,120 Km around the globe in 16 months.